miromiro11/miromiro11/README.md

 Backend Developer
 --------------------

-I am a Backend developer and proficient in the NodeJS ecosystem.
-I mainly use typescript and try to contribute to open source as often as possible.
+I am a Backend developer.
+I mainly use Python and try to contribute to open source as often as possible.

 * 🌍  I'm based in the Bay Area
 * 🧠  I'm learning GoLang